 Low stomach acid can also cause you to become malnourished over time, even if you eat the perfect diet, because your body is not able to create the highly acid environment that is required to absorb all the vitamins and minerals from your food that you need.
 Calcium, zinc, and B vitamins are just a few examples of nutrients that require a highly acid environment for absorption.

 An easy way to remedy this very problem while you also work to change your diet and up-regulate your metabolism, is to take 2-3 teaspoons of apple cider vinegar in a small amount of water before your meals.
 The apple cider vinegar will help increase the acidity in your stomach, and aid in your digestion/absorption of nutrients.
 It can also help decrease blood sugar spikes (less blood sugar spikes = less insulin released) which can also help your midsection because of the role insulin plays in weight gain.
 [1,2]

 Over time, you want to work on increasing your digestive juices and balancing your blood sugar with food, but in the short-term, apple cider vinegar can help decrease bloating (through increasing digestion) and help those abs show through!

 Looking for more digestive tips?
 Find more right here.

-Have you tried apple cider vinegar for bloating or digestive distress?
+Have you tried apple cider vinegar for digestive distress, weight loss or blood sugar support?
 Please share in the comments!